What Happens to a 529 Plan When Your Child Turns 18?

 Grandparents who want to give a gift of college savings often wonder whether they should open their own 529 plan or contribute to a parent-owned account.
 While there are some advantages for grandparents to own their own 529 plan account, having a parent-owned 529 plan will minimize the impact on the student’s eligibility for need-based financial aid.

 Grandparents may still qualify for state income tax benefits regardless of who owns the 529 plan account.
-Most states allow anyone who contributes to a 529 plan, including a grandparent, to claim a state income tax deduction or tax credit.
+Most states allow anyone contributing to a 529 plan, including a grandparent, to claim a state income tax deduction or tax credit.
 Only 10 states require the taxpayer to be the account owner.

 A good place to start: